-An estimated one in 20 New Zealanders have Attention Deficit Hyperactivity Disorder, yet it’s poorly understood and frequently remains undiagnosed, causing distress in family, school, work and social situations.
+Although it is not a specific learning disability, Attention Deficit Hyperactivity Disorder and SLD often occur together.
+An estimated one in 20 New Zealanders have ADHD yet it’s poorly understood and frequently remains undiagnosed, causing distress in family, school, work and social situations.

 There are three main subgroups of ADHD, so not everyone with ADHD will present with the same behaviours.

 - Day dreams

 - Always moving

 - Trouble switching off / sleeping